^

 ASTRO journals accept submissions and correspondence electronically through a web-based submission management system that enables authors to track their submissions online.
 Authors must be registered to use the system.

 Our online submission system guides you through the process of entering your article details and uploading your files.
 The system converts your article files to a single PDF file used in the peer-review process.
 A portion of submissions are declined without external review if such manuscripts are judged to be inappropriate for the journal's readership.
-If review is required, authors can expect to learn of rejection or acceptance in approximately 4 to 6 weeks, depending on the turnaround time for reviews.
+If review is required, authors can expect to learn of rejection or acceptance in approximately four to six weeks, depending on the turnaround time for reviews.

-All correspondence, including editor decisions and requests for revisions, is conducted by email through Editorial Manager or by emailing
+All correspondence, including editor decisions and requests for revisions, is conducted by email through Editorial Manager or by emailing:

 Copy Editing and Translation Services Available